connexcs/docs/docs/authentication.md

 Username / Password Authentication is the prefered authorization method for end-user devices and systems which have dynamic IP addresses.
 IP Authentication is preferred if a static IP address is available, and with any PBX or other SIP Servers.

 Before it authenticates with Username/Password Authentication,the initiating server must send an attempt without any authorization headers.
 The reply is `407 Proxy Authentication Required`, but this doesn't mean there's an error, as this is part of the SIP protocol.
 The response that contains a _nonce_ is a random value used as salt with a hash and sent on a second `INVITE`, and the server using the same _nonce_ creates its own hash and checks for a match.
 The process compares the username and password without actually exchanging them, and the _nonce_ eliminates the possibility of a repeat attack.
 There will be some overhead in the form of packets with retransmissions and additional cache hits, however, so the prefered method of authorization between carriers is still IP authentication.

-### Additional Security
-Be warned that the UDP packets that the SIP uses can be spoofed.
-ConnexCS used tech prefixes for route disambiguation, and as a private shared identifier for additional security.